 Example Use Cases

-Resource Library: Filter documents by type, topic, and date with keyword search.
+Resource Library: Filter documents by topic, format, and date with keyword search.
+Use contextual terms so users only see relevant options.

-Team Directory: Filter team members by department with alphabetical sorting.
+Team Directory: Filter team members by department and location with alphabetical sorting.

 Styling Filters